 Banana chocolate chip muffin cut in half to see melty chocolate and soft center

-You can omit the chocolate if you prefer a basic banana muffin.
-The ripe bananas will still provide great banana flavor, moisture and natural sweetness.
-You can also substitute the chocolate chips with an equal amount of toasted chopped walnuts for banana nut muffins, or replace with raisins for banana raisin muffins.
+• Chocolate Chips – we prefer semi-sweet chocolate chips, but you can use any kind you prefer.
+You can omit if you’d prefer, or also substitute the chocolate chips with an equal amount of toasted chopped pecans or walnuts for banana nut muffins, or replace them with raisins for banana raisin muffins.

 If you have overripe bananas and aren’t ready to use them, toss them in a ziploc (peel on) and freeze them for later.
 Before adding frozen ripe bananas to the recipe, thaw completely at room temperature, or in the refrigerator overnight.
 Frozen bananas tend to release more moisture so peel and lightly pat dry with paper towels to remove excess liquid.

-1. Preheat the oven and place liners in a 12-count muffin tin.
+1. Preheat the oven to 350°F and place liners in a 12-count muffin tin.

 2. Cream together butter and sugar then mix in lightly beaten eggs.